chrisnoonan98675/site/xl-release/concept/introduction-to-the-xl-release-nexus-trigger-plugin.markdown

 ---
-title: Introduction to the XL Release Nexus plugin
+title: Introduction to the XL Release Nexus trigger plugin
 categories:
 - xl-release
 subject:
-- Nexus plugin
+- Triggers
 tags:
 - plugin
 - nexus
+- trigger
 ---

 The Nexus plugin is an XL Release plugin that allows XL Release to interact with Sonatype Nexus repositories.